Ruwaa2/Arduino-Jumping-Game/README.md

 Description For Each Component:
 - Arduino Uno Board <br />
 A programmable open-source controller board that can be integrated to be used in a variety of electronic projects
-- Breadboard
+- Breadboard <br />
-#A construction base used for developing an electronic circuit and wiring for projects with microcontroller boards
+A construction base used for developing an electronic circuit and wiring for projects with microcontroller boards
-- LCD Module with I2C
+- LCD Module with I2C <br />
-#LCD is a type of display that uses the liquid crystals for its operation.
+LCD is a type of display that uses the liquid crystals for its operation.
 Since the Arduino has a limited number of input/output pins, I2C enables the connection to more devices
-- Connection Wires
+- Connection Wires <br />
-#Flexible strands of metal used for establishing electrical conductivity between two devices of an electrical circuit
+Flexible strands of metal used for establishing electrical conductivity between two devices of an electrical circuit
-- Pushbutton
+- Pushbutton <br />
-#A component that connects two points in a circuit when pressed
+A component that connects two points in a circuit when pressed
-- LED
+- LED <br />
-#A small powerful light
+A small powerful light
-- 220K Resistors
+- 220K Resistors <br />
-#Are used to limit the amount of current going to certain components in the circuit
+Are used to limit the amount of current going to certain components in the circuit